juxt/yada/dev/resources/user-manual.md

 [manifold](https://github.com/ztellman/manifold) library.

-In almost all cases, it is possible to return a _deferred value_ from any of the functions that make up our resource record or options.
+In almost all cases, it is possible to return a _deferred value_ from any of the functions that make up our resource record or handler options.

 For example, suppose our resource retrieves its state from another internal web API.
 This would be a common pattern with µ-services.
 Let's assume you are using an HTTP client library that is asynchronous, and requires you provide a _callback_ function that will be called when the HTTP response is ready.